 A few years later in 2011, I was introduced to the Washington Nationals (and baseball in general, really), and I was immediately hooked.
 Although I can’t claim to be a day-one fan who suffered the hardships of RFK, I have “grown up” as a baseball fan and writer through my dedication to the Nationals.

 At the beginning of the 2012 season I connected with The Nats Blog on Twitter, when Will and Joe decided to take a chance on the college freshman who definitely didn’t know what FIP or ERA+ meant.
-I’ve learned a lot from contributing to our talented staff, and although I will spend summer 2014 interning for Sports Illustrated, you can still expect to see content by me on TNB.
+Since then, I’ve learned a lot from contributing to our talented staff, and was fortunate to be able to use that knowledge in an internship at Sports Illustrated summer of 2014.

 My dad grew up in Silver Spring, MD, and was an original Senators fan, so when the Nats returned, they hooked us both.
 Ryan Zimmerman’s walk-off homer in the first game at Nats Park is one of my most treasured memories, and I have the radio call of Jayson Werth’s walk-off in Game 4 bookmarked on my computer and labeled “instant happiness.”